 To determine if a nursing home is a good option for you, contact your area agency on aging and request a free assessment.

-There are almost 1,000 nursing homes in the state of Ohio.
+There are nearly 1,000 nursing homes in the state of Ohio.
 How do you determine which will meet your needs?
-The first steps involve reviewing the possibilities to narrow your selection:
+Use the Find Facilities tool to find facilities.

 All consumers of long-term care services deserve excellent care.
 The Long-Term Care Consumer Guide contains the following information about each nursing home licensed by the State of Ohio and/or certified for Medicaid/Medicare by the federal government.
 All consumers of long-term care services deserve excellent care.
 The Long-Term Care Consumer Guide contains the following information about each nursing home licensed by the State of Ohio and/or certified for Medicaid/Medicare by the federal government:

 - Inspection Reports, from the Ohio Department of Health, provide information on nursing home compliance with state and federal law.